 "You're lucky then.
 They won't get to you until they've finished with the warlock, and that might be a few days."

 "Wait a sec, I thought demons served warlocks," she stated, half in question.

 "It seems demons pretend to serve warlocks.
 Once the tables are turned, it's not a pretty sight.
 They're cruel to all of us, but they have particular horrors saved up for them.
 It makes me very glad I chose the arcane path over the fel path, let me tell you."

 Laina was silent for a moment.
 Then she sighed, and said in a voice that trembled despite her attempts to keep it steady, "I am in deep shit."

 The elf laughed harshly, a humorless sound.
 "You don't know the half of it."
 She heard him moving around a bit on the bench, then he spoke again.
 "I'm going to sleep.
 You might want to do the same.
 I've only got a little energy for bread and water in the morning, and it vanishes after a time if it's not consumed.
 If you want some, you'd better be awake."
 With that, the cell was silent, except for the loud and ragged breathing of the troll.
 Soon after, the elf's regular breaths indicated he was also asleep.

 "Rise and shine."
 The elf's voice and his hand gently shaking her shoulder startled Laina awake.
 She opened her eyes, and saw that there was light… of a sort.
 It was dim, and greenish.
 Everything in the cell had a somewhat sickly hue.
 It was cold, and she tried to suppress a shiver.

-Seeing she was awake, the elf stepped backwards and plunked himself down on the bench.
-"I conjured breakfast."
-He said.
+Seeing that she was awake, the elf stepped backwards and plunked himself down on the bench.
+"I conjured breakfast," he said.